 Even if you don’t become best friends, getting to know her will help you realize something that I’m sure you already know: She’s there to do a job, not to steal your husband.
 Remember that.

-Are you feeling insecure in your relationship with your husband?
+But as I said before, if you’re feeling jealous of your husband’s partner, it could have a lot to do with generally feeling insecure about your relationship with your husband.
 Sometimes a female partner can be threatening simply because first responders see a lot of things they don’t want to share with “civilians”, even their wives.
 You may feel their closeness is edging you out.

 If this is the case, communicate that with your husband.
 Figure out ways that you can feel involved in his day without him feeling like he’s “ruining your innocence” with all the terrible things he sees.

 Your husband chose to marry you, and he did so for a reason.
-Nothing about his female partner makes you any less special to him.
+Nothing about his female partner makes you any less special to him – I promise.

 How have you dealt with jealousy in the past?